CodingItWrong/outsidein.dev/docs/react/1-setup.md

 ## Deployment
 Next we're going to go ahead and deploy our application to production.
 Yes, even though it doesn't do anything yet!

 First let's see how a production build works locally.
 Run `yarn build`.
 The files are written to a `build` folder in your project.
-Open it and see the HTML file and JS files.
+Open it and see static assets including HTML, JS, and CSS files.
 Due to the way the file paths work, you can’t just open the HTML file in the browser, but they’ll work when deployed to a server.

 There are many ways to deploy frontend apps.
 One easy one is services like Netlify that are set up to run your frontend build process for you.
 Netlify has a free Starter plan for individual users.